mdcao/japsa/docs/source/tools/jsa.util.streamServer.rst

 Synopsis
 ~~~~~~~~

-*jsa.util.streamServer*: Listen for input from a stream and output to the standard output
+*jsa.util.streamServer*: Listen for input from a stream and forward the streamed data to the standard output

 ~~~~~
 Usage